banrovegrie/Christine/README.md

 # Safety-First
-Discord Bot that moderates Sexual Harassment and Depressive Behavior
+Discord Bot that moderates Sexual Harassment and Depressive Behavior.